mattrussi/gitlab-com-runbooks/docs/patroni/unhealthy_patroni_node_handling.md

 - Trashing/Swapping
 - OOM Kill

-##  3. <a name='Chapter2-DrainingWorkloadfromtheUnhealtyPatronireplica'></a>Chapter 2 - Draining Workload from the Unhealty Patroni replica
+##  3. <a name='DrainingWorkloadfromtheUnhealtyPatronireplica'></a>Draining Workload from the Unhealty Patroni replica

 ###  3.1. <a name='Preparation'></a>Preparation